-The Department of Education (DOE) and Federal Student Aid (FSA) are in the process of finalizing the 2024-2025 Free Application for Federal Student Aid (FAFSA®) through the FAFSA Simplification Act.
+Note, the Department of Education (DOE) and Federal Student Aid (FSA) made significant changes to the 2024-2025 Free Application for Federal Student Aid (FAFSA®) through the FAFSA Simplification Act.
 The FAFSA Simplification Act represents a significant overhaul of the processes and systems used to award federal student aid starting with the 2024-2025 award year.
 This includes the FAFSA form, need analysis, and many policies and procedures for schools that participate in federal student aid programs.
-The 2024-2025 FAFSA form is expected to be available to students and families as of December, 2023.
-More information on the FAFSA Simplification Act can be located here https://studentaid.gov/help-center/answers/article/fafsa-simplification-act.
-Please contact the Office of Financial Aid for questions pertaining to the 2024-2025 academic year as this Financial Aid Handbook is for the 2023-2024 academic year.
+The 2025-2026 FAFSA form is expected to be available to students and families as of December, 2024.
+More information on the FAFSA Simplification Act can be located here.
+Please contact the Office of Financial Aid for questions pertaining to the 2025-2026 academic year as this Financial Aid Handbook is for the 2024-2025 academic year.